-The Best Non-Electric Heaters for Cozy Warmth
+The Best Non-Electric Heaters for Your Home or Patio

 BobVila.com and its partners may earn a commission if you purchase a product through one of our links.

-When to Use a Non-Electric Heater
+Before You Buy a Non-Electric Heater

+Before shopping for a non-electric heater, it’s important to understand their limitations.
+A non-electric heater shouldn’t replace a home’s primary HVAC system.
 Attempting to use a non-electric heater as the main source of heat for a home presents several hazards.
-Gas heaters can produce high carbon monoxide levels in your home, which can cause illness and even death if not carefully monitored.
+Gas heaters can produce high carbon monoxide levels in a home, which can cause illness and even death if not carefully monitored.
 Non-electric heaters also use an open flame and fuel, creating a potential fire hazard.

 Types of Non-Electric Heaters

-- Radiant heaters generate infrared heat using metal tubes that radiate heat, which warms the room.
+All non-electric heaters produce radiant or convection heat.
+Radiant heaters generate infrared heat using metal tubes that radiate heat, which warms objects in the room.
 With radiant heat, the closer you are to the heater, the warmer you get.

 Do keep in mind that you cannot hook up a propane heater to a natural gas line.
 Only install heaters designed for use with natural gas to a natural gas line.